Current Students

 During academic terms: up to 28 hours per week

-During summer, winter, and spring breaks: up to 8 hours per day, 40 hours per week
+During summer, winter, and spring break specified in the academic calendar: up to 8 hours per day, 40 hours per week

 *If you plan to attend an internship during an academic term that exceeds 28 hours per week, you will need to apply for “Permission to Engage in Activity other than that Permitted under the Visa Status Previously Granted Exceeding 28 Hours Per Week” in addition to the “Application for Permission to Engage in Activity other than that Permitted under the Visa Status Previously Granted.”